 Gender Equality in Ireland

-Irish gender equality legislation was first introduced in the 1970s after Ireland became a member of what was then the European Economic Community (EEC).
+Irish gender equality legislation was introduced in the 1970s after Ireland became a member of what was then the European Economic Community (EEC).

 One of the first benefits was that more women were able to access the labour market thanks to the abolition of an outdated marriage bar for women in public service jobs.